isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution159.md

 N.A. for non-SMEs

 ### Things to Note
-Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR
+Unit height: min.
+2.5m
+Carrier tray width: min.
+1.3m
+Load capacity per tray: min.
+150kg
+With operator Interface (Console)
+With software linked to Inventory Management System

 ### Contact Information
-APSCOM SOLUTIONS<br>www.apscomsolutions.com<br>Email: carol.kok@apscomsolutions.com<br>Tel: +65 9720 6813
+N.A.

-Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.
+Interested companies can get a quotation from your selected vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.